Flash: OFF This site is designed for use with Macromedia Flash Player. Click here to install.

 Philosophy of Ministry

 How should what we believe about Jesus and the Bible intersect with our practice in Christian ministry?
-Well, this is such an important question and it begs an explanation.
-So here goes.
+To answer that question, I humbly submit my own philosophy of ministry.

 Every philosophy of ministry should begin with the right foundation.
 Mine begins with Holy Scripture.
 The Bible is the Word of God (2 Tim 3:16) and is therefore without error and completely trustworthy (Psalm 119:89).
 God’s Word stands as absolute truth and should be known and applied in every area of life (Psalm 119:160; John 17:17).
 Scripture is the foundation upon which the church is built and comprises not only the content of the church’s message, but also the methods by which the church operates.
 Every decision and aspect of ministry must come under the Word of God.
 The following are the biblical convictions that determine and control my approach to ministry.